ao561/capitaliteracy_whack2025/README.md

 2.  **File Upload**: The user uploads their financial statements (credit or debit) in PDF, PNG, or JPG format.
 3.  **Processing**: The user clicks "Continue," which sends a request to the Flask backend to start processing the uploaded files.
 The frontend shows a loading screen while streaming status updates from the backend.
 4.  **OCR and Data Extraction**: The backend uses Tesseract to perform OCR on the documents, extracting raw text.
-5.  **Parsing and Categorization**: The extracted text is parsed to identify individual transactions, which are then categorized based on merchant names.
+5.  **Parsing and Categorisation**: The extracted text is parsed to identify individual transactions, which are then categorised based on merchant names.
-6.  **Dashboard Visualization**: Once processing is complete, the user is redirected to the main dashboard where their categorized spending is displayed in interactive charts.
+6.  **Dashboard Visualisation**: Once processing is complete, the user is redirected to the main dashboard where their categorised spending is displayed in interactive charts.
 7.  **Goal Setting**: The user can navigate to the "Goals" tab to set a target budget mix, which is saved to their profile.
 8.  **AI Chat**: The user can interact with the Gemini-powered chatbot to ask questions about their spending patterns and receive financial advice.